 President's Town Hall Meeting today

 The President's Town Hall Meeting will take place today at 10:30 a.m. in Federation Hall - a new venue for the 2016 edition of the annual event.

-This year's town hall meeting, which is held every fall term, will feature opening remarks by Vice-President, University Relations Sandra Banks and a presentation by President Feridun Hamdullahpur that will include his reflections on the University’s accomplishments this past year and opportunities in the year ahead.
+The theme of this year's town hall meeting, which is held every fall term, is "Beyond Innovation" and will feature opening remarks by Vice-President, University Relations Sandra Banks and a presentation by President Feridun Hamdullahpur that will include his reflections on the University’s accomplishments this past year and opportunities in the year ahead.

 The centrepiece of the event is the question and answer period with the President, moderated by Vice-President Banks.

-Members of the University community can share their thoughts and ideas about where Waterloo is heading in a number of ways:
+Members of the University community can share their thoughts and ideas in a number of ways:

 - Questions can be sent in via e-mail to firstname.lastname@example.org;